Learning / Trying Out

 Cons:

-- no pointer variables limits control of memory allocation
+- no pointer variables limits memory allocation control

 - dynamic typing